Skip to header Skip to Content Skip to Footer

 Groups are popular and will fill up quickly.
 To participate you must be a currently enrolled UNCW student.
 These groups are limited to a maximum of 8 to 12 students (depending on the group).
 To participate, before the group start date, you will need to attend a 30-minute pre-group orientation appointment with the group leader.
 To schedule this appointment, call the Center and tell the staff which group you are interested in and ask them to schedule you for a group screen.

-Graduate Student’s Group (Tuesday, 3:00-4:30pm): This group is for graduate students looking for a safe space to discuss topics and concerns related to being a graduate student.
+Graduate Student’s Group Zoom only (Wednesday 3:00-4:30 pm): This group is for graduate students looking for a safe space to discuss topics and concerns related to being a graduate student.
 Topics discussed may include impostor syndrome, work-life balance, interpersonal relationships, navigating professional relationships and power dynamics, managing stress and anxiety, and others.
 The goal is to connect with other graduate students vulnerably and authentically, to give and receive support and feedback, and to create meaningful connection while honoring each group member’s unique and intersecting identities.
-The group will start on February 6th.
+This group will start on Feb 12th.

-Students who are seeking and/or needing intensive or long-term treatment, not eligible for on campus counseling services, or who are interested in meeting with an off-campus therapist for other reasons, can meet with our Clinical Resources Coordinator, Erika McCullough-Simpson.
+Students who are seeking and/or needing intensive or long-term treatment, not eligible for on campus counseling services, or who are interested in meeting with an off-campus therapist for other reasons, can meet with our Case Manager, Cierra Alsobrooks.
 During these 30-minute appointments, students will have an opportunity to briefly discuss their concerns and will be provided with a list of community-based providers that will match their needs.
 Students can use our referral database to find a local therapist or use Psychology Today for additional options.

 top